RuiSoares333/FEUP-LBAW/docs/ebd.md

 ---

-## A6: Indexes, triggers, transactions and database population
+## A6: Indexes, triggers, transactions, and database population

-This artefact contains the Database Workload, the proposed indices, triggers and transactions we created for our database.
+This artifact contains the Database Workload, the proposed indices, triggers, and transactions we created for our database.
 There is also the complete database creation and population scripts, in the annex.

 ### 1. Database Workload